Well-Rounded Lattices: Towards Optimal Coset Codes for Gaussian and Fading Wiretap Channels: Introduction

-In this paper, we first motivate a choice of a natural and simple analytic design criterion in this and follow-up work.
-We take a very general channel model with linear fading and Gaussian noise.
-We recall the strategy used to derive probability bounds for Rayleigh fading SISO and MIMO channels in \cite{Belfiore-Oggier, belfiore_mimo}, and give a new variant of the information bounds derived in \cite{mirghasemi, luzzi}.
-We also derive an information bound in the so-called mod $\Lambda_s$ channel, to the best our knowledge not considered before in the fading case.
-In particular, the way we compute these probability and information bounds allows us to obtain all the bounds explicitly as increasing functions of the \textit{average flatness factor}, \textit{i.e.}, the expected flatness factor of the faded lattice related to the eavesdropper.
-This is a relatively simple design criterion and a natural generalization of the AWGN case.
-It reduces to the probability bounds of \cite{Belfiore-Oggier, belfiore_mimo} in Rayleigh fading channels.
-The equivalence of probability and information bounds as presented here hopefully clarifies the situation where several alternative design criteria for each different channel model have been derived, with occasionally rather complicated analytic expressions.
+In this paper, we first motivate a natural and simple lattice design criterion.
+We take a general channel model with linear fading and Gaussian noise.
+We recall the strategy used to derive probability bounds for Rayleigh fading SISO and MIMO channels in \cite{Belfiore-Oggier, belfiore_mimo}, and give a slight variant of the information leakage bounds derived in \cite{luzzi_isit16,mirghasemi}.
+We also derive an information leakage bound in the so-called mod $\Lambda_s$ channel.
+In particular, we obtain all bounds explicitly as increasing functions of the \textit{average flatness factor} of $\Lambda_e$, and these reduce to the probability bounds of \cite{Belfiore-Oggier} and \cite{belfiore_mimo} in Rayleigh fading channels.
+The equivalence of the error probability and information leakage bounds as presented here hopefully clarifies the situation where several alternative design criteria for each different channel model have been derived with occasionally rather complicated analytic expressions.
+Some of these results are recovered from \cite{wiretap-old}.

-Having motivated the analytical design criterion, we then move on to study the practical finite-dimensional lattice design.
-We specialize to the AWGN and Rayleigh fast fading channels and motivate geometric heuristics to minimize the (average) flatness factor.
-We conclude that in the Gaussian channel, analogously to reliability, the security can be geometrized by the sphere-packing density of the eavesdropper's lattice, whereas in the Rayleigh fading channel we suggest taking a full-diversity well-rounded lattice with a dense sphere packing.
-These criteria are verified with numerical computations.
-The heuristic nature of our criteria of course cannot allow for pointing at an exact minimizer of the average flatness factor, but the criteria seem to guarantee a good secrecy and, most importantly, they are simple enough to be satisfied simultaneously with the other wiretap objectives.